Best Nikon standard zooms in 2026: top zoom lenses for everyday shooting

 (Image credit: Getty Images)

-If you've bought a Nikon interchangeable lens camera – whether it's an F-mount DSLR or a Z-mount mirrorless – you may well have already picked up a kit lens that covers the standard zoom range.
+If you've bought a Nikon interchangeable lens camera – whether it's a Z-mount mirrorless or an F-mount DSLR – you may well have already picked up a kit lens that covers the standard zoom range.
 But could you be using something better?
+After all, a standard zoom is the lens that most of use for most of our photography.

 The kit lenses you get with a new camera tend to be light and compact and deliver decent image quality, covering all your basic needs when you start taking photos.
-However, you may soon find yourself brushing up against a narrow maximum aperture, or wishing you had extra features like weatherproofing or optical image stabilization.
-And that's when it's time to start shopping around.
+Indeed, the Nikon Z 24-70mm f/4 S is one of my all-time favorite standard zooms, period.
+However, you might hanker after a faster aperture rating, or additional features and handling extras.
+That's when it's time to start shopping around.

-All this does, of course, come at a cost – and not just a financial one.
+Faster apertures as well as handling exotica like lens-function buttons and additional control rings naturally come at a cost – and not just a financial one.
 Lenses with wider apertures will be bulkier and heavier than kit lenses, which can be an issue if you're a travel photographer.
 I've picked standard zoom lenses from across Nikon's entire stable, for Nikon Z-series mirrorless cameras and DSLRs.
-Note that you can use full-frame standard zooms on a DX body, but the effective focal length becomes 1.5x longer.
-So, let's get to the lenses!
+Let's get started!

 Best Nikon standard zoom lenses